sxijyoti/git-ws/git-in-action.md

 Isn't it cool to have the power to jump back to any version of your project, whenever you want?

-And when you power Git with Github, it opens the door to a world of endless possibilities.
-We mean:
+And when you power Git with Github, it opens the door to a world of endless possibilities!
 - You can share your projects online so anyone can see or use them.
 - You can collaborate globally on projects with friends or contributors.
 - You can contribute to open-source projects and learn from code written by others.